-Reading is so important, and it’s a great habit to instill in our children.
+Reading is important, and it’s a great habit for our children.
 These moms share how to get kids to read and how to encourage reading in your house!

 If you have a very reluctant reader, I suggest graphic novels to get them started.
 These have been a lifesaver for my reluctant reader.
 He has now moved on (somewhat) to large chapter books that he enjoys reading.
 My daughter loves Nancy Drew mysteries, so I keep giving those to her.